berild/project-thesis/README.md

-# Markov chain Monte Carlo with the Integrated Nested Laplace Approximation
+# Adaptive Multiple Importance Sampling with the Integrated Nested Laplace Approximation

-Project thesis about expanding the classes of models where INLA can be used.
+Project Thesis code, Introducing a methodology to do inference about conditional latent gaussian models.
+The method combines the adaptive multiple importance sampling algorithm and the density approximation method, INLA.
+Our implementation is applied to a set of examples to highlight the effectiveness and precision of the AMIS with INLA methodology.

+## Bivariate Linear Regression

-## Lasso Regression
+## Bayesian Lasso Regression

-## Missing values
+## Missing Covariates

 ## Spatial Econometric Model